 USPS to trial same-day ecommerce package delivery

+The US Postal Service is planning to try its hand at same-day package delivery within certain metropolitan areas of the United States.
 The world’s largest mail delivery service has been seeing good growth in its parcel shipping volumes this year, as letter volumes have continued to decline.

 It is now looking to trial a new “Metro Post” service that would allow ecommerce merchants to offer rapid home delivery to customers in certain cities.